The term log line (also spelled log-line and logline) is usually associated with movies, but the wise novelist will learn how to write one.

 If you need a log line to serve as a starting point for a novel, or just want a little amusement, check out Brian Stokes’s Random Log-line Generator.

-5 Responses to “What’s Your Novel’s Log Line?”
+5 thoughts on “What’s Your Novel’s Log Line?”

 Oh my gosh, that random log line generator is awesome.

 I used to pay good money to get writing prompts like those from Writer’s Digest magazine!